usdot-fhwa-stol/carma-utils/sensorlib/ReadMe.md

 post-processing to generate a list of detected objects upon request.

 Raw sensor observations from the CARLA sensor are composed to build a dataset representing the current objects in scene.

+## Service

+The Sensor Data Service exposes the sensing capability through an RPC service.
+See the [Sensor Data Service Documentation](SensorDataService.md) for details.

+## API

+For internal data access from Python code, refer to the [Sensor API Documentation](SensorAPI.md).

 ## Context